Application to Degree Programs

 - have no more than two courses graded Incomplete;

-- have completed the foreign language requirement (see Graduate Studies Handbook F3.2), which is satisfied by the EALC language requirements.
+- have completed the foreign language requirement, which is satisfied by the EALC language requirements.

 The Qualifying Examination must be conducted in English.